Phoenix-Finance/Phoenix-Documentation/content/options/risks.md

 In cases when the collateral in the pool is fully occupied, pool withdrawal will be paused.
 Also, the liquidity pool will cease to write new option contracts, until the collateral utilization ratio recovers to be above the MCUR level.
 Therefore, the withdrawal request will be marked as ‘pending’, until the portal reopens as stated above.
 The pool participants may have to wait to withdraw their shares of assets out of the pool and suffer from the pool liquidity risks.

-Also, to protect against possible flash loan exploits, a pool participant can only quit the pool one hour after making the initial deposit.
+Also, to protect against possible flash loan exploits, a pool participant can only quit the pool one hour after making deposits.

 ## 2. Risks for option buyers

 ### (1) Multi-asset consideration and settlement risks

 PPO v1.0 has provided friendly choices for option buyers by setting their customized option terms when buying options, including a selection of currencies to pay.
-However, with hybrid liquidity pools, like the USDC/USDT pool, both of the two stablecoins are regarded as the collateral assets.
+With hybrid liquidity pools, like the USDC/USDT pool, for example, both of the two stablecoins are regarded as the collateral assets.
 This liquidity pool is the sole counterparty for all options.

 When exercising options, the holder is trading against the pool, therefore, the crypto assets as consideration or settlement are transacted from the compositions in the pool.
 Due to the pool’s multi-asset nature, upon settlement, users will get a basket of tokens that reflects the current composition of these assets (USDC/USDT) in the pool.
 Therefore, users will get risk exposure to the crypto assets in the pool.